- Overview

 Required fields

-| Field | Description | Type | Priority |
+| Field | Description | Type | Nullable |

 |---|---|---|---|

-sale_id | Unique identifier for each sale transaction. | string | Required |
+sale_id | Unique identifier for each sale.
+Used to identify each unique sale. | string | No |

-product_id | Unique identifier for the product SKU. | string | Required |
+product_id | Unique identifier for each product.
+Used to join product metadata to the table and to understand which products were sold. | string | No |

-customer_id | Unique identifier for the customer. | string | Required |
+customer_id | Unique identifier for each customer.
+Used to join customer metadata to the table. | string | Yes |

-merchant_id | Unique identifier for the merchant. | string | Required |
+merchant_id | Unique identifier for each merchant.
+Used to join merchant metadata to the table. | string | Yes |

 Usage notes